rgeraldes24/hyperion/README.md

 # The Hyperion Contract-Oriented Programming Language

-Hyperion is a statically typed, contract-oriented, high-level language for implementing smart contracts on the Zond platform.
+Hyperion is a statically typed, contract-oriented, high-level language for implementing smart contracts on the QRL platform.

 For a good overview and starting point, please check out the official [Hyperion Language Portal](https://soliditylang.org).